Double-EIT Ground-State Cooling of Stationary Two-Dimensional Ion Lattices

-To investigate the EIT cooling effect on a large ion crystal, we hold a 2D crystal formed by 12 ions in a pancake harmonic potentials \cite{wang2019realization} with trap frequencies $\{\omega_{\rm x},\omega_{\rm y},\omega_{\rm z}\}/(2\pi)=\{0.34,1.22,0.42\}\text{MHz}$.
-The efficiency of the EIT cooling on the large crystal is assessed by comparing the ratio of red-sideband and blue-sideband transition from the Raman spectrum before and after EIT cooling.
-Fig.\ref{fig:2D_crystal} (a) is the spectrum with only Doppler cooling, where the peaks of blue sideband (blue curve) and red sideband (red curve) transitions have similar heights across all the motional modes, which indicates the phonon numbers are much larger than 1.
-Fig.\ref{fig:2D_crystal} (b) shows the spectrum after Doppler and EIT cooling.
-The disappearance of red-sideband transitions indicates the simultaneous ground state cooling of all the modes.
-The small peak in the spectrum of red sideband transitions comes from not perfect ground-state cooling of center of mass (COM) mode due to the high heating rate with 12 ions.
+To assess double-EIT cooling on a large ion crystal, we store a 2D crystal of 12 ions in a pancake harmonic potentials with secular trap frequencies $\omega_{\rm y}/(2\pi)=1.22\text{MHz}$ in the transverse direction, and $\{\omega_{\rm x},\omega_{\rm z}\}/(2\pi)=\{0.34,0.42\}\text{MHz}$ in the crystal plane.
+With this smaller $\omega_{\rm y}$, the heating rate is increased to $0.77\rm{ms}^{-1}$.
+We suppress the micromotion of the 2D crystal in the transverse modes by adjusting the plane of the crystal to be in line with the micromotion direction, which is the z-axis shown in Fig. \ref{fig:setup}(c).
+Then, the direction of dominant micromotion is perpendicular to directions of the transverse modes and the net-propagation direction of the EIT beams.
+In such a situation, the effect of micromotion is eliminated in double-EIT cooling; therefore, we can perform efficient cooling.
+Indeed, we measure the strength of the micromotion sideband in the Raman spectroscopy and observe it is at a similar level to a single ion \cite{wang2019realization}.
+Double-EIT cooling of a 12-ion crystal is observed from Raman absorption spectrum.
+Fig. \ref{fig:2D_crystal} (a) depicts the spectrum with only Doppler cooling, where the peaks of blue-sideband (blue curve) and red-sideband (red curve) transitions possess similar heights across all motional modes, which indicates the phonon numbers are much larger than 1.
+Fig.\ref{fig:2D_crystal} (b) shows the spectrum after both Doppler and EIT cooling, where the reduction of red-sideband transitions indicates simultaneous ground-state cooling of all transverse modes.
+The small peak in the spectrum of red-sideband transitions originates from imperfect ground-state cooling of the center of mass (COM) mode with linearly scaled heating rate.
 We numerically simulate the red-sideband absorption spectrum of the crystal in the vicinity of each mode for the parameters of our experiment \cite{lechner2016electromagnetically}.
-The estimated phonon numbers of COM mode is 1.04$\pm 0.26$ [Appendix F].
+The estimated phonon numbers of COM mode is 1.04 $(\pm 0.26)$ \cite{supple}.